eunnbi/eunnbi/README.md

 ### Hi there, I'm Eunbi Kang. 👋 <br/>
 - 🎓 I'm a student at the Sungkyunkwan University.
-- 🌱 I'm currently learning Nextjs, Vue3.
+- 🌱 I'm currently learning Typescript, Next.js, and Vue3.
 - 🚀 I'm participating in the petbook project as a front-end developer.

 <br/>